Wilderness Permits & Reservations

 Going to Mt.
 Whitney?
 What permit do you need?

-Reservation Tips for Mt Whitney Trips Not in the Lottery
+Mt Whitney Trips Not in the Lottery

-Trips starting from more distant trailheads, like Kearsarge Pass (Onion Valley Road) or Cottonwood Pass (Horseshoe Meadow Road) are not in the lottery.
+Overnight trips on the North Fork of Lone Pine Creek and trips starting from more distant trailheads, like Kearsarge Pass (Onion Valley Road) or Cottonwood Pass (Horseshoe Meadow Road) are not in the lottery.
 Permits for these and other Inyo National Forest trails, can be reserved online up to 6 months in advance.

 Mt.
 Whitney (Trail Crest Exit)

-Trail Crest is approximatly 13,600 ft. in elevation and 2 miles from the summit of Mt.
+Trail Crest is approximately 13,600 ft. in elevation and 2 miles from the summit of Mt.
 Whitney, where the Mt.
 Whitney Trail crosses the crest of the Sierra Nevada to join the John Muir Trail in Sequoia National Park.

 - The exit quota applies for passing through the area whether or not you summit.